bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 Mine:
 > omG, this is actually a thing.
 Gak dijelasin sama dia euy.

-This is taken from Django for Professionals.
+This is taken from "Django for Professionals" Book.

 ## Source(s)